HusamSaleem/In-stock-tracker-server-new/README.md

 # Features
 - Scheduled notification service for all users who allow it
 - The notifications will be sent to the email of the user which consists of all the ```Items``` that the user has in their ```watchlist```
+- Authenticaion service
+- Utilizes Postegresql as the DB

 # More information about this project
 - https://github.com/HusamSaleem/in_stock_flutterApp/blob/main/README.md